top of page

 Winter Feeding

-As temperatures begin to fall it is important to assure the bees have enough stores or food to last through the winter.
+In his book "Beekeeping at Buckfast Abbey", Brother Adam writes "winter losses are not the direct result of exposure to low temperatures but are generally due to a lack of timely cleansing flights and unsatisfactory stores".
+Although written years ago, that statement is still essentially true.
+More bees do perish due to starvation than perish due to freezing.
+As temperatures begin to fall, it is important to assure the bees have enough stores or food to last through the winter.
 However, having a lot of honey in the hive does not necessarily prevent the bees from starving and once the temperatures fall, you cannot feed sugar syrup.
 The bees will not take cold syrup.
-And even with 2 to 2 syrup they will not expend the energy and cannot evaporate it sufficiently to be able to use it.
-In colder weather bees will cluster to keep the queen and any brood warm.
-They do not keep the entire hive warm.
-To generate heat, a certain number of bees will put their heads in frames around the cluster and rapidly flex their bodies.
+Even with 2 to 1 syrup they will not expend the energy and cannot evaporate the excess moisture sufficiently to be able to use it.
+In colder weather. unlike others, the bees do not hibernate.
+Instead they form a cluster to keep their queen and any brood warm.
+The bees do not heat the entire hive, only the cluster.
+But if given a choice, they will not abandon brood, even for the queen.
+To generate heat, a certain number of bees will put their heads in cells around the cluster and rapidly flex their bodies, (much like we shiver when we are cold.)
 These “heater” bees need a lot of energy so they require easy access to food.
-If the hive is cold they can freeze trying to cross over to other frames to get honey.
+If the hive is cold, they can freeze trying to cross over to get honey.
 I’m sure that most of us have seen bees that starved in a hive full of honey.
 Bees also will not venture very far up to get food in a feeder.
-At the same time, since heat rises the bees will naturally migrate to the upper parts of the hive to cluster.
+At the same time, since heat rises the bees will naturally migrate to the upper parts of the hive as they cluster.
 With that in mind, it is important that you put your winter food directly on the top of the frames.

 In a few days the mixture will become crusty on the top.
 That is expected.
-The mixture is hygroscopic so it will help absorb moisture that condenses in the hives.
-Also since it covers the cluster, there is little chance any condensation would drop on the bees.
-Our experience is that you don’t need any ventilation above the insulation layer since you want the mixture to absorb the moisture to keep it moist.
-The bees will consume the
+The mixture is hygroscopic so it will help absorb any moisture that condenses in the hive.
+Since it covers the cluster, there is little chance any condensation that forms would drop onto the bees.
+Our experience is that you don’t need any ventilation above the insulation layer since you want the mixture to absorb the moisture that forms to help keep the mix moist.

-mixture from the bottom.
-You should check about every three weeks to make sure they still have food.
+The bees will generally consume the mixture from the bottom.
+You should check every two to three weeks to make sure they still have food.
 If you are seeing an opening on the top of the food mixture, they have consumed enough underneath so that you should add more.
 This mixture should carry you through the coldest winter months.

 25 pounds of sugar